yan9a/ceutil/README.md

 ### Setup ceutil

+#### Visual Studio IDE

 Open visual studio solution in the ceutil sub-directory and build for x64 release and debug configurations.
 You might need to add the preprocessor definition WXUSINGDLL if the project did not previously reference wxWidgets.
+Compiled library will be installed in %VCPKGDIR%\installed\$(Platform) under respective configuration.
+It will also install the include files under "$(VCPKGDIR)\installed\include".

+#### Developer Command Prompt

+You can also compile the library by opening "Developer Command Prompt for VS" and running ceutilw.bat.
+That will install the libraries under %VCPKGDIR%\installed under respective platform and configuration.
+It will also install the include files under "%VCPKGDIR%\installed\$(Platform)\include".

 ### Open an Example Project